When there is no trust in your marriage, you are headed for an abusive relationship or you may be in one already.

 Needless to say, an abusive relationship is one where there is no trust.
 The key to avoiding abuse and promoting trust is to consciously strive everyday to build a safe emotional space.
 And let me say at the outset that, if you feel you are in an abusive relationship based on the definition I just gave, seek help immediately.
 Never tolerate abuse!

-• Constantly work on improving your communication skills.
+• Constantly work to improve your communication skills.

 Develop the skill of being a good listener, which is one of the hardest skills to develop.